canarybit/cc-docs/docs/tools/cli.md

 ---

-The CanaryBit Command-Line Interface (CLI) is a cross-platform command-line tool to connect to CanaryBit and execute administrative commands on CanaryBit resources.
-It allows the execution of commands through a terminal using interactive command-line prompts or a script.
+The CanaryBit Command-Line Interface (CLI) is a cross-platform command-line tool to connect to your CanaryBit account and execute commands on CanaryBit resources.

+## Install

 You can install the CanaryBit CLI locally on Linux, macOS, or Windows computers.

-Download the binary from CanaryBit's S3 public bucket as follows:
+Download the binary from CanaryBit's S3 public bucket:

 ```
 $ curl -fsSL https://canarybit-public-binaries.s3.eu-west-1.amazonaws.com/[VERSION]/[OS_TARGET] -o cb